Sagaing Fault: Seismicity

 Damaging earthquakes have been associated with the fault for centuries.
 The great 1839 Ava earthquake killed hundreds and damaged many cities, including the then imperial capital Inwa.
-That earthquake is thought to have a moment magnitude of 8.0 or greater.
+That earthquake is thought to have a moment magnitude of 7.9 or greater.
 The large magnitude would imply a rupture length of at least 300 km along the fault.

-In the early 20th century, from 1929–1931, more than half the length of the Sagaing Fault was involved in significant earthquakes.
-The first earthquake that would be followed-up by subsequent larger events struck southwest of Nay Pyi Daw, and east of Thayetmyo in the Pegu Range in August 1929.
-There is insufficient reports of damage caused by this earthquake although it was said that buildings were swaying and objects were displaced at Yamethin, roughly 133.6 km north of the quake epicenter.
+In the early 20th century, from 1929 to 1931, more than half the length of the Sagaing Fault was involved in significant earthquakes.
+The first earthquake—which was followed-up by subsequent larger events—struck southwest of Nay Pyi Daw, and east of Thayetmyo in the Pegu Range in August 1929.
+There are insufficient reports of damage caused by this earthquake, although it was said that buildings were swaying and objects were displaced at Yamethin, roughly 133.6 km north of the quake epicenter.
 The magnitude of this earthquake was no greater than 7.0.